A polynomial kernel for $3$-leaf power deletion: Safeness of the reduction rules

-To show that (R\ref{R7}) is safe, we will use the following two lemmas.
-Lemma~\ref{lem:completeness of bags} will be useful because it implies that for a good modulator $S$ of $G$, a subset $B$ of $V(G)\setminus S$ is a true twin-set in $G\setminus S$ if and only if it is a true twin-set in $G$.
+To show that (\ref{Rbagsecond}) is safe, we will use the following two lemmas.
+Lemma~\ref{lem:completeness of bags} will be useful because it implies that for a $1$-redundant modulator $S$ of $G$, a set $B\subseteq V(G)\setminus S$ is a true twin-set in $G\setminus S$ if and only if it is a true twin-set in~$G$.